aliedtke1/OogaBooga/README.md

 # OogaBooga
 Place to test different GitHub functions

+Steps taken:
-try a simple add via a new branch
+1. Add new document via a new branch
+2. Edit new document, both with adds only and issues of merge/conflicting text
+3. Edit this README to reflect changes made